How Do I Know if My Product or Service is Taxable?

 The more sales you make without collecting the appropriate sales tax increases the severity of potential penalties.
 Luckily, there are at least two solutions.

 The first is to contact your state’s tax assessor.
-After learning what date you should have started collecting sales tax, your tax assessor will tell you what you owe in terms of back taxes, fees, and fines.
+After learning what date you should have started collecting sales tax, your tax assessor will tell you what you owe regarding back taxes, fees, and fines.

 It is highly recommended to consult a tax expert while deciding which option to choose.
 Depending on your state and business, one option could result in a dramatically higher bill than the other.